1COR give an update on VAT at latest Legal Training Consultancy Tax Conference - Apr 2022

 - Johnson (VO) v HB Foods Ltd UKUT (LC) 539: Appeared before President of the Upper Tribunal (Lands Chamber) in case about whether appeals before the Lands Chamber are heard de novo.

 In public law, Sarabjit appears in first-instance judicial reviews for both claimants and public bodies and also has vast appellate experience in the Court of Appeal, having appeared there dozens of times as sole counsel.
-He has acted in a number of complex cases, particularly where they interact with other areas he practices in such as tax, healthcare and immigration.
-For example, he appeared as amicus in the Court of Appeal in the AR (Pakistan) case on immigration bail powers and has had numerous successful appearances in the Court of Appeal in human rights and immigration cases, such as in the IT (Jamaica) case on the interplay between deportation and the public interest.
+He has acted in a number of complex cases, particularly where they interact with other areas he practices in.
+For example, he appeared as amicus in the Court of Appeal in the AR (Pakistan) case on immigration bail powers and has had numerous successful appearances in the Court of Appeal in human rights and immigration cases, as illustrated below.

-- IT (Jamaica) v Secretary of State for the Home Department EWCA Civ 932, 1 WLR 240: Succeeded before the Court of Appeal on the question of the weight to be attached to the public interest, under the current immigration rules, when considering an appeal by a person who has already been deported against a refusal to revoke a deportation order.
+- IT (Jamaica) v SSHD EWCA Civ 932, 1 WLR 240: Succeeded before the Court of Appeal on the question of the weight to be attached to the public interest, under the current immigration rules, when considering an appeal by a person who has already been deported against a refusal to revoke a deportation order.

 - OO (Gay Men) (CG) UKUT 65 (IAC): Appeared in country guidance case on the issue of whether gay men were generally at risk of persecution in Algeria.